 It should come as no surprise that the number of jobs that require coding skills continues to increase every year.
 As we become more and more tech-reliant, our need for capable and good coders continues to be in demand.

 By the time the children of this generation are adults, it is estimated that nearly (if not more) 75 percent of jobs will be in computer science, so the need for coders seems inevitable.
-While some parents and educators think that children spend enough time in front of a computer screen, others believe that learning to code at an early age can be beneficial.
+While some parents and educators think that children spend enough time in front of a computer screen, others believe that coding for kids can be beneficial.
 Aside from an excellent chance of job security, here are a few reasons to consider getting your child involved in coding sooner than later.

 Improving Computational and Sequential Thinking